 Other Passion Flower Meanings

 For non-Christians, the Passion Flower still has symbolic meaning in the language of flowers.
-Passion Flowers are a host for butterflies, which symbolizes hope and care for delicate beings.
+Passion Flowers are a host for butterflies, which symbolize hope and care for delicate beings.
 Some people also look at the color of the Passion Flowers to determine the meaning of an individual plan.

 For example, blue Passion Flowers are associated with a calm existence, while purple Passion Flowers are a sign of regal strength.
 The white portions of Passion Flowers are considered a symbol of purity despite challenges.